-12.2 Single Central Record
+12.3 Single Central Record

-The Single Central Record is maintained by each school and must include all elements outlined in KCSIE 2023 outlined in paragraph 268.
-It is the responsibility of the Headteacher to ensure that the SCR is fully compliant.
+The Single Central Record is maintained by each school and must include all elements outlined in KCSIE 2024 outlined in paragraph 268.
+It is the responsibility of the Headteacher / Head of School to ensure that the SCR is fully compliant.